Steps for Students Filling Out the FAFSA® Form

 - Signature

-If you need help on any of the questions on the FAFSA form, you can select the question mark or info icons on each page for more information about that question.
+If you need help with any of the questions on the FAFSA form, you can select the question mark or info icons on each page for more information about that question.
 You can also chat with Aidan®, our virtual assistant, for help while you complete your form.
 To review all our FAFSA help topics, visit the “FAFSA® Help” page.

 Important Information Before You Get Started